rricharz/pi-top-setup/README.md

   pt-brightness -h
 ```

-If you prefer to adjust brightness and screen blanking using sliders and buttons, you
+If you prefer to adjust brightness and screen blanking using sliders and buttons using
-can install pi-top Configuration from this repository as follows
+the Raspberry Pi Desktop, you can install pi-top Configuration from this repository as follows

 ```
   cd